re-data/re-data/docs/docs/re_cloud/integrations/dbt_docs.md

 You can generate dbt docs from your dbt project.
 Dbt allows you also to add descriptions to each of the tables, columns, macros.

-Below example of how generated documentation looks like:
+Below example of how generated documentation looks like when uploaded to re_cloud:

 ![dbt_docs_example](/re_cloud/integrations/dbt_docs.png)